CodeSpecialistJimmyEllis/IIT-Reimagination-Challenge-Hackathon/README.md

 # IIT-Reimagination-Challenge-Hackathon
 Hackathon Date: March 29th - March 30th 2014.
 IIT (Illinois Institute of Technology) threw a hackathon asking their students to create software that could improve the school.
 I was then not a student of IIT nor am I now.
 Me and IIT students created an information app with Test to Speech capabilty that answered and informed people on the school.

 This project was made in Visual Studios 2010.
 Opening in that version of visual studios will gurantee it working.
+C#
+.NET 4.0
+XNA 4.0
+Visual Studio 2014
+Microsoft.Speech

 Hackathon Date: March 29th - March 30th 2014.
 IIT (Illinois Institute of Technology) threw a hackathon asking their students to create software that could improve the school.
 I was then not a student of IIT nor am I now.
 The hackathon was only for IIT students but they